curran/Code-Hub/README.md

 Prior art includes:
  - [JSBin](jsbin.com), [JSFiddle](jsfiddle.com], [CSSDesk](cssdesk.com) - These are each [Pastebin](pastebin.com)-like in-browser editors for source code which runs on the same page.
 These let you create scripts, publish them, and embed them, among other features.
 These have no notion of reusable modules or dependency management.
+ - [Archon](http://enja.org/code/archon/), [Water](http://gabrielflor.it/water) - In-browser code editors for educational tutorials, no saving ability.
+ - [RubyMonk](http://rubymonk.com/books/1/chapters/1-collections/lessons/2-arrays-introduction), [Eloquent JavaScript](http://eloquentjavascript.net/chapter2.html), [Codecademy](http://www.codecademy.com/tracks/javascript) - Educational material with code editing and running capability built into the pages.
+ - [PlayMyCode](http://www.playmycode.com/) - A Web-based game development and deployment platform.
+ - [OpenProcessing](http://www.openprocessing.org/) - A showcase of [Processing](http://processing.org/) sketches featuring in-browser code development.
- - [Cloud9 IDE](cloud9ide.com) - This is a full blown IDE running inside the browser.
-This project emulates the behavior of desktop IDEs, giving users a view into a private directory tree in which server-side source files reside.
+ - [Cloud9 IDE](cloud9ide.com), [Akshell](http://www.akshell.com/ide/) - These project emulate the behavior of desktop IDEs, giving users a view into a private directory tree in which server-side source files reside.
  - [The NPM Registry](http://search.npmjs.org/) - The registry of packages for [Node Package Manager](http://npmjs.org/).
 This is a global repository of public packages for [Node.js](http://nodejs.org/).
 Packages can be published here by anyone, and installed by anyone once published, using the `npm` command line tool.
 NPM has support for dependency management.
  - [CommonJS Modules](http://wiki.commonjs.org/wiki/Modules/1.1.1) and [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/wiki/AMD) - These are two API definitions for defining JavaScript modules.
 CommonJS uses a synchronous call to inject dependencies, whereas AMD uses an asynchronous call.
 CommonJS has a concise syntax, but AMD is more flexible for browser-side code, as resources can be required asynchronously.